Medical Assisting Clinical Focus, Associate of Applied Science

 Program Learning Outcomes

-3. Will value the needs of each patient and their family while recognizing and respecting cultural diversity, beliefs and dignity of humanity (Cognitive & Affective)
+6. Will value the needs of each patient and their family while recognizing and respecting cultural diversity, beliefs and dignity of humanity, while practicing as a competent entry-level medical assistant.

-7. Will maintain current within their field through certification and continuing education (Cognitive & Psychomotor)
+7. Will maintain current within their field through certification and continuing education, and commit to become a lifelong learner.